cicalese/docker-wikifarm/README.md

 takes two parameters: the MediaWiki version (i.e. 1.31, 1.32, 1.33, 1.34, or
 master) and the host port to use to communicate with the wiki farm web server.

-## Creating a wiki on the wikifarm
+## Creating a wiki on the wiki farm

-To add a new wiki to the wikifarm, do the following:
+To add a new wiki to the wiki farm, do the following:

 1. Run the `create_wiki.sh` script from the scripts directory.
 It takes two
 parameters: the MediaWiki version of the wiki farm (i.e. 1.31, 1.32, 1.33,